erikafu915/hello-Jenkinsfile/README.md

 # Description

-This repo contains mainly a simple Jenkinsfile
+This repo contains mainly a simple Jenkinsfile. some changes here